Derek Cheng enjoys the hospitality of the lodge at Cape Kidnappers in Hawkes Bay - and takes on one of the best golf courses in the world.

 It was probably her expertise, but I'd like to think it was the exertion in losing so many golf balls in such a short amount of time.

-Flights from Auckland to Napier start from about $80-$100, one way.
+Getting there: You can fly from Auckland to Napier.
 Cape Kidnappers can arrange transfers from the airport.
 It's a 5-6 hour drive from Auckland along SH1 to Taupo, then left on to SH5 at Eskdale.
 Turn right on to SH2 to Clive, via Napier.
 At Clive, turn left into Mill Rd and follow the signs to Cape Kidnappers.